Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

 $1 Swallowing Treatment

-How to Use: For the patients who take huge bites and risk choking, despite cues.
+How to Use: For the patients who take huge bites or otherwise need to make smaller bites, despite cues.

 18. Frames & Plastic Sheets

-How to Use: Behold, the omnipresent graham cracker.
-I stick with brand names when buying food at the Dollar Tree.
+How to Use: Behold the omnipresent graham cracker.
+I stick with brand names when buying food at the dollar store.
 This package is great because the graham crackers are individually wrapped.
 I usually ask my patients to provide their own food (even $1 items add up!)
-But in a pinch or to save time if they live in a facility, I’ll bust these babies out.
-Be aware of the expiration date and only give out unexpired, unopened food.
+But in a pinch or to save time if they live in a facility, I’ll bust these out.
+Be aware of the expiration date and only give out unexpired, unopened food that’s in their recommended diet.

-How to Use: Once again, if I’m in a pinch, I’ll use one of these little cups.
-Be aware of any special diets (e.g. low sugar, low carb, gluten-free).
+How to Use: Once again, if I’m in a pinch, I’ll use one of these little name-brand fruit cups.
+Be aware of any special diets (e.g., low sugar, low carb, gluten-free).

 23. Chapstick

-How to Use: For patients receiving radiation therapy.
+How to Use: For patients receiving radiation therapy for head and neck cancer.
 To state the obvious, I give these out unopened.

 Other $1 Items for Patients

-How to Use: If a caregiver mentions incontinence, then I will recommend checking out the Dollar Store for pads.
-PRO TIP: also works when you’re 9 months pregnant and have bronchitis (let’s be honest…)
+How to Use: If a caregiver mentions incontinence, I recommend checking out the dollar store for pads.
+PRO TIP: they also work when you’re 9 months pregnant and have bronchitis (let’s be honest…)

 $1 Items for therapists